 Isla Coffee Berlin is a cafe that is committed to reducing waste and tries to implement a circular economy.
 They reuse everything that they can.
-For example, leftover steamed milk from lattes which is used to make their own ricotta cheese.
-They also offer compostable coffee cups for their take away options.
+For example, leftover steamed milk from lattes is used to make their own ricotta cheese.
+They also offer compostable coffee cups for their takeaway options.

-Supermarche is a popular fairtrade streetwear store with various brands who adhere to sustainable and ethical practices in production and distribution.
-They sell everything from jeans, to shoes to accessories for all genders and are one of the most popular places on Berlin’s sustainable shopping scene.
+Supermarche is a popular fairtrade streetwear store with various brands that adhere to sustainable and ethical practices in production and distribution.
+They sell everything from jeans to shoes to accessories for all genders and are one of the most popular places on Berlin’s sustainable shopping scene.

 Day 2: Evening

 Once you start to feel peckish, you can continue on to Con Tho for dinner.
-This delicious Vietnamese restaurant offers incredible vegan dishes in a cosy setting.
+This delicious Vietnamese restaurant offers incredible vegan dishes in a cozy setting.

 Day 3: Head to West Berlin

 To kick off the last of your 72 hours in Berlin, Germany, you should head to West Berlin and the Charlottenburg Palace.
-Most visitors to Berlin direct all their attention on exploring the central Mitte district as well as what was the former East Berlin areas as this is where most of the popular attractions are located.
+Most visitors to Berlin direct all their attention to exploring the central Mitte district as well as what was the former East Berlin area as this is where most of the popular attractions are located.